Sto data protection notice

 Your data may be passed on to third parties where necessary for the purposes of processing the assignment.

-In particular, this may include passing data on to supervisory authorities for correspondence purposes and in order to assert and defend your rights.
+This may also include passing data on to supervisory authorities for correspondence purposes and in order to assert and defend your rights.

 In doing so, we will put all suitable measures in place to ensure that personal data is only transferred to the extent necessary for the underlying purpose.